You have found

 It is your responsibility to ensure that your possessions are adequately insured.
 You (and any guarantors) are also required to provide us with the following:

-- You must prove that you have a right to rent a property in the UK.
-This can be a UK or Irish passport or by providing a share code for us to validate with the government.
+• You must prove that you have a right to rent a property in the UK.
+This can be a UK or Irish passport or by providing a share code for us to validate with the Home Office.

 Your Tenancy Deposit